 Control of Substances Hazardous to Health Regulations 2002 (COSHH) requires employers to control substances that are hazardous to health.

 Employers must prevent or reduce workers' exposure to hazardous substances by:

-finding out what the health
+finding out what the health hazards are

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.